 "While you may not realize it in this very moment, you are significant.
 You are influential.
 You are forging a path for those who are to come."

 The students begin as Attollo Recruits.
 For six weeks, they arrive at Attollo Prep at 5:30 a.m. on Tuesdays, Wednesdays and Thursdays.
 They learn Attollo’s six core pillars to success and master the Rubik’s cube in under 90 seconds.
 When they pass, the students become Attollo Scholars, and a world of support opens up for them.
 In the months that follow, scholars receive unlimited SAT and ACT Prep and college application support, including essay writing, FAFSA walkthroughs and scholarship negotiation.
 They also gain access to Attollo Startup and Attollo Code, programs which give students access to additional education in the fields of entrepreneurship and technology.
-Creel summarizes, “We’re here as mentors for them.”
+Creel summarized, “We’re here as mentors for them.”

 “A lot of them have stories of immigrating from Chad, Ethiopia, Syria.
 They’re first-generation students.
 The college process is really difficult, especially without a mentor or a parent who can talk you through the process, understand it and empathize with you.
 To help you write the best college essay you can, really articulate your story, and open up about the hardship you’ve been through.”